For incoming freshmen who meet the USF admission criteria, academic awards and scholarships range from $5,000 to $25,000 per year*

-The COVID-19 crisis has changed many things about education, but USF has adapted and is using technology to communicate with you directly, when you need answers!
+We’ll be here for you when you need answers!
 Quickly and conveniently schedule some time with our financial aid staff by using the appointment calendar below.
-We suggest you have your current USF award letter, other award letters, financial aid documents and a list of your questions in front of you for the appointment!
+We suggest you have your current USF award letter, other award letters, financial aid documents and a list of your questions in front of you for the appointment.

 What is covered: